 Another leg condition, deep vein thrombosis (DVT), can be serious.
 DVT is a blood clot that forms in a vein, causing pain and swelling in one leg.
 Contact your doctor right away if you have these symptoms.

 Puffiness.
-Your ankles, hands and face may swell during the second trimester.
-This is caused by fluid retention and slowed blood circulation.
+Your ankles, hands, and face may swell during the second trimester.
+This is caused by your body holding onto fluid and slowed blood circulation.